itkyk/accordion/README.md

 ## Change Log
+- v1.0.6
+    -  Corrected to remove wrapper height when destroying.
 - v1.0.5
-  -  Fixed a bug when passing `HTMLElement` in option
+  -  Fixed a bug when passing `HTMLElement` in option.